OpenCity: Origins, development

 OpenCity is the product of programmer Duong-Khang Nguyen and 3D artist Frédéric Rodrigo.
-Nguyen was inspired by the open source game FreeReign; when he realized that the FreeReign project was cancelled and the source code was not in the condition to be improved, he began development on his own city-building simulator.
-The work in project started in 2003 with the registration on SourceForge.
-OpenCity is free and open-source software due to the licensing as GPLv2.
+Nguyen was inspired by the open source game FreeReign; when he realized that the FreeReign project was cancelled and the source code was not in condition to be improved, he began developing his own city-building simulator.
+The work on the project began in 2003 with the registration on SourceForge.
 Contributions to the game came from the game's community in form of translation and quality testing.
-OpenCity is built on cross platform libraries and APIs like Simple DirectMedia Library and OpenGL, which allows porting to various OSes and platforms, like Windows, OS X and many Linux distributions.
+OpenCity is built on cross platform libraries and application programming interfaces (APIs) like Simple DirectMedia Library and OpenGL, which allows porting to various operating systems (OSes) and platforms, like Windows, macOS, and many Linux distributions.

 Reception

 OpenCity achieved a broad spread as free and open-source and freeware video game, and was downloaded directly from SourceForge between 2003 and May 2017 over 190,000 times according to the SF download statistic.
-OpenCity has also been packaged for many Linux distributions: Fedora, Debian, SuSE, Slackware, Ubuntu, Pardus, Frugalware.
-OpenCity has been reviewed as "well made 3D remake" of SimCity by Chip.de in 2013.
+OpenCity has also been packaged for many Linux distributions: Fedora Linux, Debian, SuSE, Slackware, Ubuntu, Pardus, Frugalware Linux.
+OpenCity was reviewed as "well made 3D remake" of SimCity by Chip.de in 2013.